Dealing with the financial affairs of someone who has died

 The time it takes to get probate or letters of administration varies according to the circumstances.
 It may only take three to five weeks if there are no complications, inheritance tax is not payable, the estate is straightforward and all forms are filled in properly.
 However, in more complicated cases, it may take much longer.

-You will also need to fill in other forms depending on what is in the estate and how much it is worth.
+You'll need to fill in other forms depending on what's in the estate and how much it's worth.

 - the original will (if there is one) and three copies